artefactual/archivematica-docs/user-manual/ingest/manual-normalization.rst

       ├── ornamental-onion.png
       └── pepperbox-poppy.png

-   In the example above, each original PNG file has a manually normalized access derivative (in GIF format) and a manually normalized preservation derivative (in TIFF format).
+   In the example above, you can see that the GIF access derivatives have been moved to the ``manualNormalization/access`` directory and the TIFF preservation derivatives have been moved to the ``manualNormalization/preservation`` directory.

    Note that the filenames must match in order for Archivematica to recognize the links between the original file and its derivatives.